-- Milwaukee Public Schools currently utilizes city bus for approximately 2,500 students.
+- i.
+Milwaukee Public Schools currently utilizes county bus for approximately 2,500 students.
 Students are issued weekly M-Cards that are valid Monday-Friday with unlimited rides during these days at a fixed rate of \$16.50 per card. - ii.
 This creates an opportunity for cost savings in high mileage situations where schools enroll a smaller percentage of families and therefore the per pupil cost of providing yellow bus services is high.
-The annual per pupil cost for city bus (based on 178 days) is fixed at \$588. - iii.
+The annual per pupil cost for county bus (based on 178 days) is fixed at \$588. - iii.
 In order for yellow bus to be cost advantageous a particular route would need to service approximately 45 students.
-For this reason, Citywide or Attendance Area High Schools that provide yellow bus to its students but do not attract a high volume of students from a particular neighborhood end up costing a higher per pupil rate for yellow bus than would be the case for city bus.
+For this reason, Citywide or Attendance